-You can’t become one of the best bookmakers in the world if your pricing is consistently higher than other bookmakers.
-Punters love value and they will simply head of elsewhere to find the best price available.
+You can’t become one of the best bookmakers in the world if your pricing is consistently less than other bookmakers.
+Punters love value and they will simply head elsewhere to find the best price available.

-I’ve found that more often than not, bet365 are about as good a price as you are going to find in the industry.
+I’ve found that more often than not, bet365 are about as good a price as I’ve found in the industry.
 I’d guess that if they aren’t at the top for a certain market, they will be within 5-10%, which for smaller bets wont make a massive difference.

 Having said that, as most of you will know, I am an advocate to use multiple bookmakers to find the best price, and for acca bets this could mean hundreds of pounds difference.

 But, if I ever just want to stick a quick bet on or I’ve not got time to check the competition, I know that whatever price bet365 give me, is going to be very competitive indeed.

 Open an account with bet365 today!
 (T’s and C’s Apply, 18+)

 The betting slip might seem like a strange inclusion, but it’s something that really ticks me off when bookmakers have a shoddy betting slip, especially for acca betting.